webhooksite/docs/docs/index.md

 * Receive Webhooks without needing an internet-facing Web server
 * Creating advanced workflows/automations that run when a URL is requested or an email is received
-* Use Webhook.site as an intermediary, proxying requests and being able to see what was sent in the past
+* Use Webhook.site as an intermediary or gateway, proxying and forwarding requests and being able to see what was sent in the past
 * Send Webhooks to a server that's behind a firewall or private subnet
 * Transforming Webhooks into other formats, and re-sending them to different systems
 * Connect different computer systems or APIs that aren't compatible